Sign up to our Newsletter

 Step Nine: Edit and Revise

-After finishing your first draft, edit and revise it until it is free of grammar and spelling errors.
-Ensure it flows, is clear, and impactful.
-Seek feedback from others to gain different perspectives on your statement and do not submit it until you’re completely satisfied with it!
+After finishing your first draft, edit and revise until it is free of grammar and spelling errors.
+Ensure it flows, is clear, and is impactful.
+Seek feedback from others to gain different perspectives on your statement, and do not submit it until you’re happy with it!

 Cornell Law School Personal Statement Examples